ITU-BDSA2024-GROUP1/Chirp/docs/report.md

 1. The first is whether we were using a dependency that used a copyleft license, since that would require us to either use the same license or an even more restrictive one.
 2. The second is whether we wanted a copyleft license at all, which we didn't.

-As for why we chose the MIT license specifically; most if not all of our dependencies at the time used it, and we liked it, so we went with it.
+As for why we chose the MIT license specifically; most, if not all, of our dependencies at the time, used it, and we liked it, so we went with it.

 ### LLMs, ChatGPT, CoPilot, and others

 CoPilot was used for generating some css, fixing errors in code, explaining stuff from Microsoft documentation that was hard to understand,